Eridan-Games-Studio/eridan-wiki/docs/worlds/rule-of-rika/fiction/01-the-dzhiu-demise.md

 All she could see was the **ominous black eye of the Rika**, gazing back at her with otherworldly intensity.
 And in that profound moment, as time stood still and a single tear traced its path down her cheek, the grand savant had her epiphany.

----

-## The Epiphany

 For, unbeknownst to her, the **DZHIU** carried a latent and very rare genetical imprint.
 One that triggered only in situations of highest civilizational peril, of existential dread.
-An imprint that enables the esthetical DZHIU to see beyond the veil of temporality and materiality.
-And so it was, that in the last moments of her life, the royal lineage of the DZHIU engraved into her body enabled the savant to see the truth.
+One to see beyond the veil of temporality and materiality.
+And so it was, that in the last moments of her life, the savant saw the transcendent truth.

 The profound wisdom of the **Founders**, the intricately woven recursion of each **Great Cycle**, and the significance of the races —all converged within this fateful revelation.